 3. Pro bono legal work is always only an adjunct to, and not a substitute for, a proper system of publicly funded legal services.

 Overview of the Law Society's objectives

-- Improved public recognition of the significant social contribution made by the profession through pro bono work, communicated via campaigns, such as National Pro Bono Week and the Excellence Awards Pro Bono category.
+- Improved public recognition of the significant social contribution made by the profession through pro bono work, communicated via campaigns, such as National Pro Bono Week.

 - Develop the capacity and strategic presence of pro bono work across the sector, both domestically and internationally, to improve access to justice and meet unmet legal needs.